CarloDotLog/flutter_sensitive_content/README.md

 A Flutter package for hiding the sensitive content of your app when you switch from one app to another.

-This way, no sensitive information is shown when the app previews.
+This way, no sensitive pieces of information are shown while the app previews.

 ## Features
 Protect you sensitive content with `SensitiveContent` widget.
 It listen for AppLifecycle states,